hl7dk/kl-gateway-prevention/input/pagecontent/example.md

 #### Eighth event September 30th 2022

 #### Story
-Ved sin afslutningssamtale får Bruno afsluttet sin tilstand 'sundhedskompetence' og indsats 'Sygdomshåndtering', som er gået rigtig godt.
+Ved sin afslutningssamtale får Bruno afsluttet sin tilstand 'Sundhedskompetence' og indsats 'Sygdomshåndtering', som er gået rigtig godt.
 Holbæk kommune har fokus på systematisk opfølgning.
 Det betyder, at der oprettes et opfølgningsforløb til Bruno i forbindelse med afslutningen.

 #### Reporting
 The delivery report contains a Citizen, and an Organization (the one delivering the intervention).
 These are not updated from last time, but they are reported because the new content references these instances.